 Poor Sleeping Environment

 What your ideal sleeping arrangements are is contextual to your lifestyle and preferences.
 Most people prefer a dark, quiet environment for sleeping, but some people are perfectly okay snoozing to Swedish power rock while in broad daylight.
-Just do what works for you—trying to sleep outside of your comfort zone is a common obstacle to good sleep.
+Just do what works for you—trying to sleep outside of your comfort zone is a common obstacle to a good night’s sleep.

 Sleep environment also includes the time at which you sleep.
 If you’ve been working the night shift for the last six months, it is a big ask for you to tell your body to sleep well at night.